anza-xyz/solana-pay/core/README.md

 sendAndConfirmTransaction(connection, tx, [CUSTOMER_WALLET]);
 ```

-See [full code snippet][7]
+See [full code snippet][11]

 </details>

 ## License

 The Solana Pay JavaScript SDK is open source and available under the Apache License, Version 2.0.
-See the [LICENSE]() file for more info.
+See the [LICENSE](./LICENSE) file for more info.

 <!-- References -->